How to Extract Signature from OpenType Fonts in Java with GroupDocs.Metadata

 }

-• Sign Time: Retrieves when the signature was applied.
+• Sign Time: When the signature was applied.

-• Encapsulated Content: Details about additional content encapsulated within the signature.
+• Encapsulated Content: Any additional data wrapped inside the signature.

 Troubleshooting Tips